Skip to main content

 Backlinks are mentions of your site from other sites.
 Higher-quality, more-trusted sites linking to you signals authority to Google.

-A free tool to compare: ahrefs.com/website-authority-checker (free, paste a URL, see Domain Rating).
+A free tool to compare: ahrefs.com/website-authority-checker (free, paste a URL, see the domain rating score, which is a 0-to-100 measure of how much link authority a site has accumulated).

-• Their DR is 25, yours is 5: they have meaningfully more backlinks.
+• Their domain rating is 25, yours is 5: they have meaningfully more backlinks.
 Closing this is medium-term work.

-• Both DRs are in the single digits: this isn't the differentiator.
+• Both ratings are in the single digits: this isn't the differentiator.

-• Their DR is 50+: they're an established competitor with years of link-building.
+• Their domain rating is 50+: they're an established competitor with years of link-building.
 You probably aren't going to outrank them on backlinks alone.

 What to do: backlinks are slow work.
 Citations to local directories (Yellow Pages AU, True Local, Hotfrog, Northern Rivers regional press) build over months.
 Don't chase short-term link-building.
 Focus on the other six factors first; backlinks build naturally as the business does.